Triangulated categories of mixed motives: General definitions and axiomatic

-Note finally that we get the following consequences of the axioms: \begin{prop} Any complete $\Pmor$-fibred category has the cotransversality property with respect to $\Pmor$. \end{prop} See paragraph \ref{num:exchanges2}.
+According to Paragraph \ref{num:exchanges2}, we derive the following consequence of our axioms: \begin{prop} Any complete $\Pmor$-fibred category has the cotransversality property with respect to $\Pmor$. \end{prop}

-\begin{prop} If $\M$ is a $\Pmor$-fibred category, then, for any monomorphism $j:U\rightarrow S$ in P, the functor $j_\sharp$ is fully faithful.
-If moreover $\M$ is complete, then the functor $j_*$ is fully faithful as well. \end{prop} \begin{proof} Because $j$ is a monomorphism, we get a cartesian square in $\site$:
+Let us note for future reference the following corollary: \begin{cor} If $\M$ is a $\Pmor$-fibred category, then, for any monomorphism $j:U\rightarrow S$ in $\Pmor$, the functor $j_\sharp$ is fully faithful.
+If moreover $\M$ is complete, then the functor $j_*$ is fully faithful as well. \end{cor} \begin{proof} Because $j$ is a monomorphism, we get a Cartesian square in $\site$:

 Remark that $Ex(\Delta_\sharp^*):1 \rightarrow j^*j_\sharp$ is the unit of the adjunction $(j_\sharp,j^*)$.
 Thus the $\Pmor$-base change property shows that $j_\sharp$ is fully faithful.

 Assume $\M$ is complete.
 We remark similarly that $Ex(\Delta_*^*):j^*j_* \rightarrow 1$ is the counit of the adjunction $(j^*,j_*)$.
 Thus, the above proposition shows readily that $j_*$ is fully faithful. \end{proof}